Cocoanetics/DTCoreText/Readme.markdown

 Usage
 -----

-DTCoreText needs a minimum iOS deployment target of 4.3 because of:
+DTCoreText needs a minimum iOS deployment target of iOS 4.2 because of:

 - NSCache
 - GCD-based threading and locking